3 Benefits of Adding Stretching to Your Desk Job Routine

 That little bit of moving and stretching can add years to your life--quality years.
 The benefits of workplace stretching, according to a 2009 WELCOA report include:

-- Reduced risk of musculoskeletal disorders (MSDs), like sprains and strains of the lower back, shoulders and knees
+- Reduced risk of sprains and strains in your back, shoulders and knees

 Taschler Spine & Rehab Has the Perfect Stretching Routine for You